 Are you interested in the history and culture of the Mississippi River Valley?
 Consider hosting an event with The Mississippi Valley Traveler.
 Dean Klinkenberg, author and photographer, currently offers a couple of different presentations:

-Dean Klinkenberg answers that question with a musical float trip through the history of the Mississippi River, mixing clips from songs with stories about the river’s history.
-Klinkenberg presents on six topics:
+Dean Klinkenberg explores that question with a musical float trip through the history of the Mississippi River, mixing clips from songs with stories about the river’s history.
+Klinkenberg covers six topics:

-- River towns: snapshots of communities from the Headwaters to the Gulf;
+- River towns: amusing and sometimes unfair snapshots of communities from the Headwaters to the Gulf;

-- People of the river: light tenders to Cajuns and Isleños;
+- People of the river: river rats, light tenders, Cajuns, and Isleños;

 - Monsters, real and imagined;

 - Boats: flatboats to showboats and shanty boats; and

 Many of the songs are from well-known musicians like Johnny Cash and Bob Dylan, but many more were recorded by talented artists who might only be known to their mothers and best friends.
 Not every song will be universally appreciated, but most people will leave humming at least one tune.
 And everyone will see the Mississippi River in a new way.

 A talk with all six topics takes about 90 minutes, but it is easily customized so that three topics are presented in 45 minutes, allowing time for discussion and questions afterwards.